 Cookies are small text files stored in your browser and are used by most websites to help personalise your web experience.
 You can change your browser settings to block cookies at any time – there is a guide on how to do this at aboutcookies.org.
 Please note that if you do block cookies, some features on this site will not be available to you and some pages may not display properly.

-These cookies allow us to count page visits and traffic sources so we can measure and improve the performance of our site, using a service provided by Google Analytics.
+Some of these cookies measure use of our website.
+This includes our Google Analytics cookies, which allow us to count page visits and traffic sources so we can measure and improve the performance of our site.
 The data collected by these cookies is anonymised.
-Cookies used: _ga; _gat; _gid; _gali

 Our websites contain links to other external websites.
 We are not responsible for the content or functionality of any such websites.
 Please let us know if a link is not working by contacting email@example.com